Thought leadership

 To make this a reality, we are working with the ecosystem on three work streams that both guide current work and lay the foundation for a long-term strategy:

 SDF funds academic research into privacy-preserving applications, backing ecosystem builders, and convening experts across disciplines to move the best ideas from theory to practice.
-The Stellar Community Fund and Academic Research Grant Program are two ways we do this.
+The Stellar Community Fund (SCF) and Academic Research Grant Program are two ways we do this.

 And this year alone, the Academic Grant Program funded privacy related research related to homomorphic commitments, private smart contracts, censorship-resistant anonymous publishing, and non-interactive zero-knowledge (ZK) proofs.
 If you’re a developer or researcher working in the space, apply for funding or reach out to collaborate.
 We won’t solve this alone.